Preparing For An Incontinence Assessment

 Continence assessors can be difficult to locate.
-It could be beneficial to contact:

-- your doctor
+- - your doctor

-- your case manager
+- - your case manager

-- your local community health centre, or
+- - your local community health centre, or

-- The Continence Foundation of Australia 1800 33 00 66 or www.continence.org.au
+- - The Continence Foundation of Australia 1800 33 00 66 or www.continence.org.au

 The assessor should ask about:

-- your medical issues
+- - your medical issues

-- any surgery you may have had
+- - any surgery you may have had

-- any pregnancies and gynaecological issues (females only)
+- - any pregnancies and gynaecological issues (females only)

-- any medications you may be taking (take a list with you)
+- - any medications you may be taking (take a list with you)

-- your bowel management (and maybe ask that you keep some bowel records)
+- - your bowel management (and maybe ask that you keep some bowel records)

-- what fluids you drink, how much you drink, how often you need to pass your urine and how much you pass each time (you may be asked to keep records of this)
+- - what fluids you drink, how much you drink, how often you need to pass your urine and how much you pass each time (you may be asked to keep records of this)

-- what incontinence products you use and whether they do as you require
+- - what incontinence products you use and whether they do as you require

 The assessor may also ask to do a physical examination and/or write to your doctor or case manager to explain what has been suggested or about things have been identified that may need further medical assessment.

-A thorough continence assessment will take a long time so be prepared and allow the time for the complete assessment.
+A thorough continence assessment can take a long time so be prepared and allow the time for the complete assessment.
 Bring a support person with you if you are worried or think you may need help in understanding the process or further suggestions.